UCL/rsd-cppcourse/introduction/whycpp.md

 which is, in my view, easier to read than the equivalent might be in FORTRAN or C, and almost as pretty as it would be in Python.

 But, because C++ is much more complicated, it is harder for the compiler to produce really efficient machine code, so C++ programs tend on average to be a bit slower than FORTRAN code.
-You can view C++ as a half-way-house in terms of flexibility and efficiency between Python and FORTRAN.
+It is possible to craft C++ which is just as fast as C or FORTRAN, but naively used, C++ can often be slower.
+As always, it is a good idea to profile your code before attempting optimisation.

 Note that C is a subset of C++, so if you want to, you can use as much or as little C++ as you like: you can write as if you were writing a C program, but just use C++'s list container, or just use stream-based IO.
 This style (writing C, but targeting a C++ compiler) might be a good place to start.